DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 }
 ```

 This function does its job, but unfortunately has the return type `any`.
-It’d be better if the function returned the type of the array element.
+It'd be better if the function returned the type of the array element.

 In TypeScript, generics are used when we want to describe a correspondence between two values.
 We do this by declaring a type parameter in the function signature: